LibraryBeales/marinemarine/index.md

 ![grain, corn, wheat graph](https://github.com/LibraryBeales/marinemarine/blob/main/graphics/wordcountsexp3.png?raw=true)

 TO DO:
-- Add error checking so the script doesn't crash if there is a mising key in a json entry.
+- Add error checking so the script doesn't crash if there is a missing key in a json entry.
 - Add a request for user input for smoothing.
 - Currently the script ends when you close the visualization.
 I'd like it to prompt the user as to whether they'd like to generate additional visualizations.
 - Convert the entire visualization piece to plotly so there are interactive elements, such as drop downs for selected words, and the entire thing is more aesthetically pleasing and consistent.